DomoApps/domo-developer-portal/docs/Forms/Advanced-Forms/creating-advanced-forms.md

 2. Fill in the required fields:
    - **Advanced Form Name**
    - **Advanced Form Description**
-4. Click **Save** to open the revision page.
+3. Click **Save** to open the revision page.

 ---

 ## Creating an Advanced Form Revision

-To update a form a user can either create a new form using the default template, duplicate an existing form, or rollback a previously published form.
+To update a form, a user can either create a new form using the default template, duplicate an existing form, or rollback a previously published form.

 ### Default Revision

 1. Click **Create New Revision**.
 2. Enter the new version number (Semantic Versioning).
 3. (Optional) Add a version description.
-6. Click **Save**.
+4. Click **Save**.

 ### Duplicate Revision